How to Swim During the Winter

 How Cold is Too Cold?

-• Most competitive swimmers train in water that’s anywhere from 77-83 degrees (25-28C).
+- Most competitive swimmers train in water that’s anywhere from 77-83 degrees (25-28C).

-• FINA guidelines state that the water temperature for Olympic swimming must be at 79 (26C).
+- FINA guidelines state that the water temperature for Olympic swimming must be at 79 (26C).

-• US Masters Swimming doesn’t hold open water competition in water that’s less than 61 degrees (16C).
+- US Masters Swimming doesn’t hold open water competition in water that’s less than 61 degrees (16C).

+By the list above, you can see that it’s a wide range definition on ‘how cold is too cold.
+In my experience, most individuals find that anything under 82-83 degrees is cold.
 Lastly, everyone’s cold tolerance is different.
 Don’t let the water tolerance of one swimmer persuade you to keep going.
 Again, know your limits.

-Can You Swim Outdoors in Winter?
+What Should You Know Before Swimming Outdoors in Winter?

 If you’re going to swim outdoors in winter in water that’s not heated, here are some things to know.
 For more guidelines on open water swimming, check out this resource from USA Swimming.
+Outdoor Swim Society also has a good guide for Cold Water Temperature (Note, the temperatures are listed in Celsius).

 1. Health

+Before heading out to swim in unheated water, always check with your healthcare provider.
 Swimming in cold water isn’t for everyone.
 Especially if you have certain medical conditions, such as asthma or cardiovascular problems, to name a few.

-The cold water can make certain medical conditions worse.
+Cold water can make certain medical conditions worse.
 Because of this, we highly encourage you to speak with your healthcare provider before taking the plunge.
 It could save your life.

 2. Safety First

 When you’re in or around water, you should always use caution.
 This is especially true if you’re swimming in a place that doesn’t have lifeguards.
+Keeping yourself safe is more than just knowing how to swim.
+It’s about checking the weather, knowing your limits, swimming smart, and staying visible.

 Some safety tips for swimming outside (for any time of the year) are:

-• When swimming, always swim with other swimmers.
+- When swimming, always swim with other swimmers.
 Even strong or experienced swimmers can find themselves in trouble.
 And if you’re alone in the water, your chances of drowning increase if something happens

-• Always use a buddy system and check-in with each other.
+- Always use a buddy system and check-in with each other.
 And keep open, honest communication about how you’re feeling

-• When you’re swimming outside, wear a brightly colored swim cap to make yourself easier to spot.
+- When you’re swimming outside, wear a brightly colored swim cap to make yourself easier to spot.
 Additionally, use a colorful and bright open water swim buoy.
 This helps other people in the water notice you

-• Know the temperature of the water before you get in so you can ensure you’re swimming at a safe temperature
+- Know the temperature of the water before you get in so you can ensure you’re swimming at a safe temperature

-• Lastly, don’t let pride get in the way of your safety.
+- Lastly, don’t let pride get in the way of your safety.
 If you can’t handle the water temperature safely in a regular suit, try a thermal wetsuit.
 And if that doesn’t keep you warm, you probably shouldn’t be swimming outside in that water temperature.

 Everyone has a limit as to what they can stand.
 Some can build their tolerance while others have a harder time.
+Be smart about your actions.
+Consult local outdoor swim groups for advice and help.

 3. Check the Weather

-Always check the weather before heading out for your swim.
-And throughout your swim.
+Always check the weather before heading out for your swim and throughout your swim.
 The weather can change quickly and you don’t want to be caught unprepared.
+If you’ve never swam outside in bad weather conditions (such as foggy or rainy weather) use caution and your best judgment.

 4. Know Your Limits

+Everyone handles cold differently and cold water isn’t the same as cold air.
+Before getting into the water, you need to have an idea of what your limits are.
 The best way to do this is to keep swimming from summer through fall and into winter if conditions allow.
 This lets your body acclimate gradually as the weather/temperatures change.

 More Content for You: 7 Reasons to Wear Goggles When you Swim

+If you can’t do this, it may be best to wait until the following fall season so you can acclimate easier.
+Can’t wait until then?
+Start slow and stay in for short periods before gradually increasing the time spent in the water.
 Sometimes all you can do is splash around in the shallow water for a few days.
 And that’s okay.
 Getting acclimated to cold water takes time and isn’t something you should rush.

 5. Ease into the Water